AlirezaKiaeipour/Python-Deployment/03_Flask/02_FaceAnalysis_WebApp/README.md

 ## Overview

-This is a web application that utilizes the models of DeepFace for face analysis.
+This is a web application that utilizes the models of DeepFace for face analysis and YOLO for object detection.
 And also this application utilizes BMR calculator for estimates basal metabolic rate.

 ## Features